 Anyway, about missing someone.
 Well, there is an honest little buddy who I’ll miss the most of them all.
 It’s my little pooch – Mister M. He’s been my best company (besides Ian, now :)) since my high school days.
 Mister M. is 12 years old Maltese.
 He is full of energy and smart as a whip.
 I’m telling you, there were a lot of hilarious moments due to his smart ass.
 One time, I bought a chocolate and a big bone for a homeless guy and his dog, which I saw almost every day on my way to work.
 Once I got this gift for him, it took a little while for me to see them again.

 Meanwhile, M had a significant siege of the bone.
 This bone was a big distraction for Mister M. He was sniffing and licking it through packaging and begging for it.
 Well, he understood well that he couldn’t have it because it was for a less fortunate dog.
 Since then he had been just looking at it from the distance until “the affair”.
 One night he was very loud and was moving very fast.
-After a few minutes, he quickly came back into the bed like nothing had happened.
+After a few minutes, he quickly came back into the bed as nothing had happened.
 The investigation happened in the morning.
 The exhibit bone was missing from the scene.
 We didn’t find any hard evidence to press the charges.
 However, the main object was missing.
 I swear to God, we checked every corner and this incident was a true CSI case.
 I tried a bad cop and good cop tactics with cookies and nice talking.
 Nothing helped.
 When I was out of all the ideas and I admitted a defeat, the great idea came out of nowhere.
 I bought the same bone in the same packaging and showed it to Mister M later that day.
 Ha ha ha, he was looking at it with his big eyes and ran straight to his bed.
 He furiously flipped his bed and searched for his beloved one.
 Aha, there it is, you naughty boy!
 He was sentenced to no bone or treat for a week.
 What a good trick, I think even cops should use it in real life.
 Just show to drug dealer some stuff – “Hey, we have your stash, punk!”

 Well, this story isn’t over yet.
 I gave some chocolate and a bone to the homeless couple and the next words left me speechless.
 “I take only money.”
 WTF, I said “I’m not talking to you, bum” and gave a bone to the poor dog.
 I still can’t believe what a douchebag that guy was!
 I feel sorry for Mother Earth, who is carrying shitloads like this and probably with a bunch of offspring, too.